amoghkapoor/Amogh-Kapoor/README.md

 <div style="text-align: justify">

 Welcome to my Github page.
-I am currently studying in IIT Roorkee with a profound interest in data science and machine learning.
-I have complete knowledge about full-stack web development and have created several applications.
+I am currently studying in **IIT Roorkee** with a profound interest in **data science and machine learning**.
+I have complete knowledge about **full-stack web development** and have created several applications.

 I am always on the lookout for new projects to work on and new people to collaborate with.
 Do check out my repositories and feel free to reach out if you would like to work on any of my existing projects or if you think that I would be a good fit in your project.
 </div>